 The team, led by South African lawyer Shabnam Mayet is now confident that the sworn affidavits collected by the women can be used against the globe-trotting generals and politicians in Myanmar who think they’re above the law – well we are to tell them they’re not!

-Their findings will be discussed in Portcullis House on Thursday morning in Committee Room N at 11am in a meeting hosted by Stephen Gethins, MP, a member of Foreign Affairs Committee and Shadow SNP Spokesperson for International Affairs and Europe.
+Their findings will be discussed in Portcullis House on Thursday morning in Committee Room N at 11 am in a meeting hosted by Stephen Gethins, MP, a member of the Foreign Affairs Committee and Shadow SNP Spokesperson for International Affairs and Europe.

 The contents of the Rohingya report were collated by advocate Shabnam Mayet from Johannesburg, the co-founder of the campaign group Protect the Rohingya, advocate Shaida Mahomed of Johannesburg and attorney Tasneem Fredericks of Port Elizabeth.